freedomofpress/securedrop/docs/configure_admin_workstation_post_install.rst

 .. _Authenticated Tor Hidden Services: https://www.torproject.org/docs/tor-manual.html.en#HiddenServiceAuthorizeClient

-Set up two-factor authentication for the Admin
+Set Up Two-Factor Authentication or the Admin
 ----------------------------------------------
 The SecureDrop servers should always be accessed over SSH from the Admin Workstation.
 In the event of a connectivity problem, Admins can log in